Climate change in Sri Lanka

-Climate change in Sri Lanka is an important issue, and its effects threaten to impact both human and natural systems in Sri Lanka.
+Climate change is an important issue in Sri Lanka, and its effects threaten to impact both human and natural systems.
 Roughly 50 percent of its 22 million citizens live in low-lying coastal areas in the west, south, and south-west of the island, and are at risk of future sea level rise.
 Climate change also threatens the island's biodiversity, including its marine ecosystem and coastal coral reef environments.
 Sea-level rise due to climate change has the potential to affect the overall abundance of endemic species.
 Sri Lanka's coastal regions, such as the Northern Province and the Northern Western Province, are considered major hotspots and extremely vulnerable to climate change.
 These maritime provinces are the most densely populated.
 In addition to being a threat to Sri Lanka's biodiversity, climate change may cause disastrous consequences on various levels in such areas.
 Such consequences include: Affecting agricultural productivity, causing natural disasters like floods and droughts, increasing the spread of infectious illnesses, and finally undermining the living standards.

 Currently benefiting from the adaptation projects of building resilience, Sri Lanka is presented with strategies to help lessen the effects of climate change in these vulnerable communities.
 For example, it was suggested that Sri Lanka should increase non-agriculture jobs by 30 percent, enhance the level of education, and reduce the time to reach the market.
 These changes ought to be implemented together.

 Ranked as the 4th most affected country by climate change in 2016, Sri Lanka's vast majority of natural disasters are a result of climate variations.
 Consequently, it necessitates stronger disaster preparedness and proper interventions to build resistance in response to climate change.